 A boat service between islands is operated by fishermen and is called watashibune (渡し船 in Japanese).
 You can ask the fisheries cooperative to arrange a watashibune: 0980-45-2018.
 It is also possible to ask a fisherman with a boat at the port (not the main port but Uchibana port 内花漁港).

-PrefectureOkinawaSize14.2 sq kmPopulationApproximately 1,500AccessDrive from Naha (Okinawa Main Island) to the northern Unten car-ferry terminal (about 2 hours by car using the highway).
-The ferry takes about 1 hour.Getting aroundCar rental.
+PrefectureOkinawaSize14.2 sq kmPopulationApproximately 1,300AccessIt takes about 2 hours to drive from Naha to Unten Port (using the highway), and the ferry from Unten Port to Izena Island takes about 1 hour..Getting aroundCar rental.
 To get between Izena and Iheya, charter boat is available.